Alligraphic/BookShelf/README.md

 # BookShelf
-UIAP92 project by Alireza Karimi
+Library management windows application using qt(no database) (UIAP92 project by Alireza Karimi)